BYTESHAUS/read-write/README+/software/docu/README+/markdown_on_git.md

 You may consider Git-supported dialects as [flavored markdown](https://github.github.com/gfm/)<sup>:octocat:</sup> and converters as [PanDoc](https://pandoc.org)<sup>🔗</sup>.\
 And/or GitHub Pages (GitHub.io) that you can add to a Git profile.

-There are legions of content management and site creation tools for big projects that are more suitable and professional than markdown-on-Git.
+There are loads of content management and site creation tools for big projects that are more suitable and professional than markdown-on-Git.
 There are rich environments for collaboration on tech/sci documents, like [Jupyter Notebook](https://jupyter.org)<sup>🔗</sup>.

 </td></tr></table>